-Reduce Consumption of Refined Sugars and Carbohydrates: Studies show refined sugar consumption may be an even bigger risk factor for high blood pressure and heart disease than salt consumption.
+Reduce consumption of refined sugars and carbohydrates: Studies show refined sugar consumption may be an even bigger risk factor for high blood pressure and heart disease than salt consumption.
 If you reduce processed food consumption, you will automatically eat less refined sugars and carbohydrates, too.
-That’s because more than 90% of the added sugars in our diets, according to one study, comes from highly processed foods.
+That’s because more than 90% of the added sugars in our diets, according to one study, come from highly processed foods.

 The SANE Diet will help you maintain a healthy weight, which is a huge step toward preventing high blood pressure.
 If you’ve been struggling with your weight, you’ll want to read this section, as the knowledge you learn here will help you permanently lose weight and feel great.

 Here is how SANE foods work to help you permanently lose weight: